 Soft Pumpkin Cookies

-Fall baking is the best!
-You need these soft pumpkin cookies in your life.
-Perfectly sweet with just the right cinnamon spices.
-Topped with homemade cream cheese frosting makes them even better!
+These soft pumpkin cookies are perfectly sweet with just the right cinnamon spices.
+They’re topped with homemade cream cheese frosting makes them even better!
+Simple to make for all of your upcoming Holiday parties.

 What You’ll Need